• Home

 Why breed-specific legislation is not the answer Lori begins the show by discussing why breed-specific legislation is not the answer and the various laws and regulations which restrict ownership of certain dog breeds, collectively known as breed-specific legislation (BSL).
 Many cities and municipalities have enacted such restrictions, believing they will decrease dog bites and promote […]

-Filed Under: 2019 Show Archive, Animal rights, Animal fighting, Dogs, General Information Tagged With: Cockfighting, Dogs
+Filed Under: Animal rights, 2019 Show Archive, Animal fighting, Dogs, General Information Tagged With: Dogs, Cockfighting

 Why was breed-specific legislation created?